Leer20/django-admin-collaborator/README.md

 ## Features

-- Real-time presence indicators - see who else is viewing the same object
+- **Real-time presence indicators** - See who else is viewing the same object
-- Exclusive editing mode - prevents conflicts by allowing only one user to edit at a time
+- **Exclusive editing mode** - Prevents conflicts by allowing only one user to edit at a time
-- Automatic lock release - abandoned sessions automatically release editing privileges
+- **Automatic lock release** - Abandoned sessions automatically release editing privileges
-- Seamless integration with Django admin - minimal configuration required
+- **Seamless integration** with Django admin - Minimal configuration required
-- User avatars and status indicators - visual feedback on who's editing
+- **User avatars and status indicators** - Visual feedback on who's editing
-- Automatic page refresh when content changes - stay up to date without manual refreshes
+- **Automatic page refresh** when content changes - Stay up to date without manual refreshes

 ## Requirements